Kyrixen/TinyBlox/README.md

 # TinyBlox

-A lightweight 2D game engine in Java using LWJGL for rendering, input handling, and audio playback.
+A lightweight 2D game engine in Java using java native libraries for rendering, input handling, and audio playback.
 This engine supports entities, terrain, player movement, camera follow, and basic sounds.

 ---